lubinmendez/java-tutorial-projects/README.md

 # Java Exercises

-A collection of Java t_99_exercises covering programming fundamentals, data structures, and object-oriented programming concepts.
+A collection of Java concepts and exercises, covering programming fundamentals, data structures, and object-oriented programming concepts.

 ## Topics

 * Variables and constants
 * Primitive data types
 * Operators and expressions
-* t_04_strings.Strings and string manipulation
+* Strings and string manipulation
 * Conditional statements (`if`, `switch`)
 * Arrays and collections
 * Lists, Sets, and Maps